 Before engaging in the process of question formulation, it is crucial that all key actors share a common understanding of what NIPN’s purpose and approach is.
-Even when several advocacy or awareness-raising activities have taken place prior to the workshop, it is important to start the workshop with a generic presentation of NIPN (section 1.1, advocacy and awareness raising) to create a common understanding amongst all participants.
+Even when several advocacy or awareness-raising activities have taken place prior to the workshop, it is important to start the workshop with a generic presentation of NIPN (section 1.1, Advocacy and awareness raising) to create a common understanding amongst all participants.

 3. Which questions and data analyses lend themselves best to the NIPN approach?

-Suitability of questions for NIPN approach
+Type of questions in NIPN approach*****

 4. Provide concrete examples